SemanticRecord/talaan/README.md

 ```

 ## Similar Work
-This project was inspired by the [JBoss Logging Tools] (https://developer.jboss.org/wiki/JBossLoggingTooling) project which also takes an annotation based approach as well.
+This project was inspired by the [JBoss Logging Tools] (https://developer.jboss.org/wiki/JBossLoggingTooling) project which takes an annotation based approach as well.
 It provides additional functionality such as internationalization (i18n) support.